Virgin Australia: Orders

 An agreement was signed with Boeing on 1 April 2010 for a firm order of fifty Boeing 737–800 aircraft, with flexibility to convert to either the smaller Boeing 737–700s or the larger Boeing 737–900ERs; as well as 25 additional options and 30 future purchase rights.
 Deliveries were scheduled to be completed in 2017.
 In July 2012, Virgin Australia announced an order for 23 Boeing 737 MAX 8 aircraft, with deliveries planned between 2019 and 2021.
 Virgin converted its outstanding order for 17 Boeing 737-800 aircraft to the MAX model in 2015, bringing the total order for this type to 40 aircraft.
 In August 2018, Virgin converted 10 of its 737 MAX 8 orders for the larger MAX 10 variant.
 Deliveries of the MAX 10 were to begin in 2022.
 In April 2019, the airline deferred deliveries and converted 15 MAX 8 orders to the larger MAX 10 variant.
-Deliveries of the MAX 10 were scheduled to start in 2021, while MAX 8's are not expected until 2025, however, due to worldwide groundings and suspensions of deliveries and production of the 737 MAX aircraft temporarily stopping following two fatal crashes, deliveries are likely to be delayed.
-In December 2020, Virgin cancelled orders for the MAX 8 and revised its order to just 25 MAX 10s with the planned delivery date deferred to mid 2023.
+Deliveries of the MAX 10 were scheduled to start in 2021, while MAX 8's are not expected until 2025, however, due to worldwide groundings and suspensions of deliveries and production of the 737 MAX aircraft temporarily stopped following two fatal crashes, deliveries are likely to be delayed.
+In December 2020, Virgin cancelled orders for the MAX 8 and revised its order to just 25 MAX 10s with the planned delivery date deferred to mid-2023.

 However, in April 2022, CEO Jayne Hrdlicka announced the company had reversed the cancellation of the MAX 8 order with 'at least' four (later rising to 8) MAX 8 jets arriving by February 2023.
 This announcement was made in conjunction with efforts to replace the older Fokker 100 craft in the Virgin Australian Regional Airlines fleet.
 With delays in certifying the 737 MAX 10 being experienced by Boeing, it is not likely Virgin Australia would see its first MAX 10 until early 2025.
 Furthermore, due to these delays, Virgin Australia was believed to be assessing options to swap the MAX 10 orders for MAX 8 models.
 At the same time as receiving its third MAX 8 into service, Virgin Australia announced an increase in the MAX 8 order from 8 to 14 total air frames.